KTM Duke 125 with ABS launched in Nepali market

 There isn’t any direct rival to the new KTM motorcycle and it’s currently the most powerful and premium 125cc motorcycle on sale.
 However, with respect to pricing, the KTM 125 Duke competes against the Yamaha R15 V3.0, TVS Apache RTR 200 4V ABS and the Bajaj Pulsar NS200 in our two-wheeler space.

-The KTM 125 Duke ABS has been launched at an introductory price of Rs 1,18,163 (ex-showroom Delhi) and will be available across 450 exclusive KTM showrooms in India.
+The KTM 125 Duke ABS has been launched at an introductory price of Rs 4,49,900 in Nepali market.